spider-gazelle/pars/README.md

 - a `Parser(Char)` that expects a character of `'b'`, and
 - a `Parser(Char)` created using the `|` operator that will try the left parser first, then the right, and use the successful parser.

-The `|` operator allows you to create amalgam parsers by using OR logic.
+The `|` operator allows you to create branching parsers by using OR logic.
 It first tries the parser on the left, then the right.
 If both fail, it will throw the `ParseError` given by the rightmost parser.